 Our employees have always brought integrity to their work and this year tested their dedication on different levels.
-They went above and beyond what we asked of them, ensuring that, despite labour and transport restrictions, production disruptions were kept to a minimum.
+They went above and beyond what we asked of them, ensuring that, despite labour and transport restrictions, production disruptions were kept to minimum.
 This helped our customers serve their end-customers without interruptions.

-Our commitment to being leaders and solution providers in rigid plastics manufacturing led us to being a reliable partner to our customers.
+Our commitment to being leaders and solution providers in rigid plastics manufacturing led us to being a reliable authority in the pursuit of the circular economy.
 We continue to work with our customers, small and large, to devise ways and means that are economical and sustainable to help protect the environment.
 They include answers to tough questions around collection, sorting and recycling of materials.
+We are partnering with experts in this field to optimize material science advantages to make better, more sustainable plastics.